jayoung/MalikLab_bioinformaticsResources/notes/unix_intro.md

 (these work on many computers but not all)

-The tab key can help you complete file names on the command line, avoiding typing.
+The `tab key` can help you complete file names on the command line, avoiding typing.
 Might need to hit it twice.

-Up/down arrow keys scroll through previously used commands.
+`Up/down arrow keys` scroll through previously used commands.

-escape-then-f  / escape-then-b go forward/backwards through the command line you're typing one word at a time
+`escape-then-f` / `escape-then-b` : move cursor forward/backwards through the command line you're typing one word at a time

+`ctrl-e` / `ctrl-a` : move cursor to end/start of line

-escape-then-delete - delete one word at a time on the command line
+`escape-then-delete` : delete one word at a time on the command line

 ## Next level unix commands, if you’re interested in more: